ElisePrete/Senior-Design/frontend/README.md

 ### How to deploy code changes:
 1. get the key from lizz‚ download it (there's a seperate key for the db server and the web-hosting server)

+2. run <code>sudo npm run build </code> INSIDE LOCAL MACHINE (Senior-Design/frontend).
+DON'T DO IT IN THE REMOTE SERVER AWS WILL REBEL

-2. in the folder where the key is located, ssh into aws ubuntu server:
+3. in the folder where the key is located, ssh into aws ubuntu server:

 ssh -i <deploy-key-file>.pem ubuntu@18.205.252.35

-3. inside of the remote server‚ Senior-Design is the same git branch‚ so get local changes via git pull or code directly within there.
+4. inside of the remote server‚ Senior-Design is the same git branch‚ so get local changes via git pull or code directly within there.

 Then in Senior-Design/frontend run:

-- sudo npm run build
 - sudo systemctl restart dfind

 check http://18.205.252.35